attilam/cheatsheets/blender.md

   - press `Ctrl+A` to scale vertices (i.e. skin thickness)
 - select 2 vertices and use 'Select Vertex Path' (`W` menu) to select all the edges between them (cool to mark UV seams for example)
 - the border of the camera view is selectable like any object, transform tools work on it!

-- In the Compositing Node editor create a Viewer node, enable background image, and connect any node's output to it via `Ctrl+Shift+RMB`

 - Solving Addon Troubles
   - duplicate addons: start blender in terminal, open the Addons panel, it'll show the paths